 Utilizing wallpaper print is an emerging trend.
 This can also be a DIY project.

 Alternatively, experiment with different textiles.
 Exposed brick, rustic wood panelling and marble are often used as the focal piece.
-Even quilted fabric can be used to add a feeling of cosiness to a bedroom or sitting room.
+Even quilted fabric can be used to add a feeling of coziness to a bedroom or sitting room.

 Make a photo collage